Funeral prayer (Islam)

 Ṣalāt al-Janāzah (صلاة الجنازة) is the Islamic funeral prayer performed for a deceased Muslim.
-It is performed in congregation to seek pardon for the deceased and all dead Muslims, and is a communal obligation (farḍ al-kifāya) upon all able-bodied Muslims; meaning if some Muslims take the responsibility of conducting the prayer, then the obligation is fulfilled, but if this obligation is not fulfilled by anyone, all Muslims will be accountable.
+It is performed in congregation to seek pardon for the deceased and all dead Muslims, and is a communal obligation (farḍ al-kifāya) upon all able Muslims; meaning if some Muslims take the responsibility of conducting the prayer, then the obligation is fulfilled, but if this obligation is not fulfilled by anyone, all Muslims will be accountable.

 History and origin

-The funeral prayer (Salat al-Janazah) as a distinct ritual began with the Islamic Prophet Muhammad and the early Muslim community in Medina.
-The earliest accounts of this prayer describe it as a simple act of supplication and remembrance for the deceased, which was very different from pre-Islamic funerals, which were often accompanied by wailing and lamentations.
-The practice was established to offer a final act of honour and intercession for a fellow Muslim before burial.
-It's a key part of the Islamic funeral process, signifying the community's collective support and prayer for the deceased's forgiveness.
+The funeral prayer (Salat al-Janazah) developed as a distinct ritual during the lifetime of the Prophet Muhammad and the early Muslim community in Medina.
+The earliest accounts of this prayer describe it as a simple act of supplication and remembrance for the deceased, differing markedly from many pre-Islamic funeral practice, which were often accompanied by wailing and lamentations.
+The practice was established to offer a final act of honour and intercessionon behalf of a deceased Muslim before burial.
+It remains a central part of Islamic funeral process, symbolizing the community's collective support and prayer for the deceased's forgiveness.